Memory refresh: Operation

-The refresh circuitry must perform a refresh cycle on each of the rows on the chip within the refresh time interval, to make sure that each cell gets refreshed.
+To ensure that each cell gets refreshed within the refresh time interval, the refresh circuitry must perform a refresh cycle on each of the rows on the chip within the interval.

 Types of refresh circuits

 Although in some early systems the microprocessor controlled refresh, with a timer triggering a periodic interrupt that ran a subroutine that performed the refresh, this meant the microprocessor could not be paused, single-stepped, or put into energy-saving hibernation without stopping the refresh process and losing the data in memory.
 So in modern systems refresh is handled by circuits in the memory controller, which may be embedded in the chip itself.
-Some DRAM chips, such as pseudostatic RAM (PSRAM), have all the refresh circuitry on the chip, and function like static RAM as far as the rest of the computer is concerned.
+Specialized DRAM chips, such as pseudostatic RAM (PSRAM), have all the refresh circuitry on the chip, and function like static RAM as far as the rest of the computer is concerned.

 Usually the refresh circuitry consists of a refresh counter which contains the address of the row to be refreshed which is applied to the chip's row address lines, and a timer that increments the counter to step through the rows.
-This counter may be part of the memory controller circuitry, or on the memory chip itself.
+This counter may be part of the memory controller circuitry or on the memory chip itself.
 Two scheduling strategies have been used: